Have you ever wanted to own rental property?

 While property value can increase, it can also decrease.
 With the change mentioned in the benefits list comes the chance that it will go in the opposite direction.

 There’s also the possibility that you will spend more than you make on a property.
-One way this can happen is when the rehabilitation process or maintenance costs are higher than you anticipated, or if you’re unable to find a tenant in a timely manner and lose money to vacancy.
+One way this can happen is when the rehabilitation process or maintenance costs are higher than you anticipated, or if you’re unable to find a resident in a timely manner and lose money to vacancy.

 There’s a lot to consider when first wandering into the world of rental property investing.
 At the end of the day, defining your goals is the number one priority.
 If you have questions, it’s always helpful to talk to an expert in the field.
 They have a wealth of knowledge and, if they’re local, can let you in on the intel from your city.